xbeat/Machine-Learning/README.md

 In PyTorch, tensors are the fundamental data structures used for computations.
 Here's how to create a tensor from a Python list or array.
 Code Example:

+## Addressing Hallucinations in Large Language Models

+Understanding Intrinsic Hallucinations in LLMs

+Neural networks often exhibit intrinsic hallucinations due to knowledge gaps in their training data.
+We can simulate this behavior by creating a simplified neural network that demonstrates how confidence scores may not correlate with factual accuracy.

 ## Neural Hierarchical Interpolation for Time Series Forecasting Using Python

 Title: Introduction to Neural Hierarchical Interpolation for Time Series